-I am excited to join the Department of Biology here at Stetson.
-I teach Ecology and Introductory Biology, and am available to discuss undergraduate research as well as entering graduate and professional schools.
-I have past experience training students for standardized tests, and will be happy to chat about the tests and strategies for getting ready.
-My research is in estimating evolutionary relationships (phylogenetics) and evaluating interesting evolutionary patterns.
-My recent projects focused on all species of pitvipers, and I will continue to look at interesting characteristics of that group as well as evaluating relationships and characters of a variety of other organisms.
-I collect DNA using laboratory techniques as well as external characteristics using microscopy.
-I enjoy understanding the diversity of a group of organisms, including how they evolved the characteristics and geographic ranges we see today.
+Allyson Fenwick teaches ecology and introductory biology, and is available to discuss undergraduate research as well as entering graduate and professional schools.
+She has experience training students for standardized tests, and is happy to chat about the tests and strategies for getting ready.
+Her research concerns estimating evolutionary relationships (phylogenetics) and evaluating interesting evolutionary patterns.
+Fenwick's recent projects focused on all species of pitvipers, and she will continue to look at interesting characteristics of that group as well as evaluate relationships and characters of a variety of other organisms.
+She collects DNA using laboratory techniques as well as external characteristics using microscopy.
+She enjoys understanding the diversity of a group of organisms, including how they evolved the characteristics and geographic ranges seen today.

 - Introductory Biology II: Animal and Plant Physiology